 The Company Secretary is appointed and removed by the Board.
 The Company Secretary works with the Chairman, the Board and the Board Committees on all governance related issues.
 All Directors have access to the Company Secretary for the purpose of obtaining information or advice.
-The office of the Company Secretary provides secretariat services for each of the Committees.
-The Committee agendas, paper and minutes are available to all members of the Board.
+The Company Secretary may retain the services of independent advisory bodies if requested by the Board or Board Committees.
+The office of the Company Secretary is responsible for the systems and processes that enables the Board to perform its role and also provides secretariat services for each of the Board Committees.
+The Committee agendas, papers and minutes are available to all members of the Board.